-In this course, students will be provided practical strategies to employ throughout the job They searching process. will establish connections between the chosen academic field and their career objective.
+In this course, students will be provided practical strategies to employ throughout the job searching process.
+They will establish connections between the chosen academic field and their career objective.
 Students taking this course will be able to focus on their career options while in college and after obtaining their program degree.
-Emphasis is placed on developing their personal brand, résumé, interview and networking skills, and online improve their presence to employability possibilities.
+Emphasis is placed on developing their personal brand, résumé, interview and networking skills, and online presence to improve their employability possibilities.